 Yes, “the Talk” might be uncomfortable, but we can’t let fear keep us from teaching the next generation they are not to be ashamed and need to value their selves and honor others.
 We avoid conflicts or opponents we believe will end in our defeat.
-Not having talks with our kids communicates the subject is too scary, intimidating or powerful for us or them to handle.
-That course sets them up to be unsure about how to navigate their course and find their way usually from someone that doesn’t have their best in mind.
+Not having age appropriate talks through the years with our kids communicates the subject is too scary, intimidating or powerful for us or them to handle.
+That course sets them up for uncertainty and questions and most always ends with finding their way from sources that don’t have their best in mind.

 God isn’t ashamed of sexuality.
 The Bible is full of instruction and even terrible examples to learn from.
 There is even an entire book, Song of Songs, solely devoted to celebrating the gift of romance and the sexual relationship of a husband and wife.